ErwonB/vim-teradata/README.md

 Default command TDBAdd to add the visually selected query to the bookmark list

+Default command TDJ to access the jobs manager

 Default command TDR to search for past queries (3 dependencies : [fzf.vim](https://github.com/junegunn/fzf.vim), [bat](https://github.com/sharkdp/bat) and [rg](https://github.com/BurntSushi/ripgrep))

 Use `TDHelp` command to get the help